 Welcome to the Ruth Suckow Memorial Association (RSMA) Website

-Ruth Suckow was a famous writer with Iowa roots; this website was created by the Ruth Suckow Memorial Association (RSMA) to celebrate her literary legacy, and to help readers find more information about her life and work--as well as provide several sample stories.
+Ruth Suckow was a famous writer with Iowa roots; this website was created by the Ruth Suckow Memorial Association (RSMA) to celebrate her literary legacy, and to help readers find information about her life and work--as well as provide some of her short stories.

 RSMA President Barbara Lounsberry worked hard to get Ruth Suckow's stories on the Iowa Digital Heritage website.
 The first set of stories is about Iowa women's lives.
-There are ten stories in all.
+There are now nineteen short stories plus her novelette, "A Part of the Institution" in all, thanks to the hard work of one of our newest members, Roy Kenagy.
+Thanks, Roy!

 Read Barbara's essay introducing the stories, putting them into context, with a brief summary.